jp-embedded/scxmlcc/doc/user-manual.md

 This attribute is required and must be `"1.0"`

 ##### `datamodel`
-The datamodel that this document requires.
+The datamodel that this scxml document requires.
 The current supported datamodels are `"null"` and `"cplusplus"`.
 For further description of the datamodels, see section [Data Models](user-manual.md#data-models).

 ##### `binding`
 This attribute is currently ignored.
 Only `"early"` binding is currently supported, which means all data model objects are constructed when the state machine is constructed.